samuelweiler/bulk-rr/README.md

    some unintended side-effects.
 These side-effects could be of concern or add unexpected complications to DNS based security offerings or forensic and anti-spam measures.
-While outside the scope of this document, implementors of technology relying on DNS resource records for critical decision making must take into consideration how the existence of such a volume of records might impact their technology.
+While outside the scope of this document, implementers of technology relying on DNS resource records for critical decision making must take into consideration how the existence of such a volume of records might impact their technology.